 At that time, I bought that explanation.

-However, after the 4th test, the level of pain I was experiencing was so bad that I tried to reach Dr. Lawson and could not.
+However, after the 4th test, the level of pain I was experiencing was so bad that I tried to reach the chiropractor and could not.
 So, I spoke with another close friend who has a medical degree and quizzed that person as to what was going on to cause me THIS much pain.

 That is when I learned that the 2 different medical solutions that were used in the tests were NOT likely to be the cause of this pain, but rather the testing irritating the arthritis itself… which, once I thought that over, it seemed to be the most logical explanation.